 Education: MBA, University of Phoenix, 2001; Bachelors, Brown University, 1990, Honors, Cum Laude

-Named President in 2009, Renee has played a pivotal role in the growth of Herzing University, which was founded with 12 students in 1965 and now has almost 7,000 across the U.S.
+Named President in 2009, Renee has played a pivotal role in the growth of Herzing University, which was founded with 12 students in 1965 and now has over 6,000 across the U.S.

 As Executive Vice President from 2004 to 2009, she oversaw Herzing’s online, strategic planning, IT, and growth initiatives and helped lead enrollment increases in healthcare and graduate programs.

 Before joining Herzing and after her undergraduate studies, Renée taught at and worked for various educational organizations in Europe.
 She was an early online student, starting her MBA program in Europe in 1997 and completing it after joining Herzing.
 She is the co-author of Troubleshooting Your Business English, published in 2000, which helps native German speakers perfect their business English.